Hold the phone! How to avoid embarrassing mistakes with homonyms and homophones

 Well, this was fun!
 Next time we’ll explore common phrases that people often spell or say incorrectly.

-Author: Sue Franco, editor and proofreader at Bullseye Communications.
+Author: Sue McGrath, editor and proofreader at Bullseye Communications.